oracle/terraform-provider-oci/website/docs/r/globally_distributed_database_private_endpoint.html.markdown

 * `freeform_tags` - (Optional) (Updatable) Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `nsg_ids` - (Optional) (Updatable) The OCIDs of the network security groups that the private endpoint belongs to.
 * `subnet_id` - (Required) Identifier of the customer subnet against which private endpoint is to be created.
+* `reinstate_proxy_instance_trigger` - (Optional) (Updatable) An optional property when incremented triggers Reinstate Proxy Instance.
+Could be set to any integer value.

 ** IMPORTANT **